0LNetworkCommunity/documentation/docs/archive/proposals/proposal_2210-7_donor-directed_community_wallets.md

 * The new Policy would be: For a community wallet to be included in the Burn Index, and for unrestricted transactions from Transfer and Autopay functionality, the wallet will have to have a minimum of 3 of 4 multisig.
-The multisig will be implemented in the Donor Directed contract (as opposed to by off\-chain signing wallets).
+The multisig will be implemented in the Donor Directed contract (as opposed to by off-chain signing wallets).
 * Multisig signers for Community Wallets must have a threshold number of addresses that are unrelated (from different Ancestry in the permission trees).